How To Vacuum Bag Small Molded Parts Instructions

 |

+After the epoxy has cured the edges of the parts are trimmed and the halves are joined with a strip of carbon fabric.
 Instead of silicone rubber inserts, fiberglass inserts can be molded to serve the same purpose.
 Silicone rubber molding compound is difficult to find in small quantities and typically has a short shelf life. |